 - Interface could be prettier and more intuitive

-Once the world’s most popular BitTorrent client (under the name Azureus,) many now regard Vuze as a perfect example of bloatware – a situation made worse by the inclusion of ads that can only be removed by paying for “Vuze Plus” (which costs a whopping €28.90 EUR per year, but does add antivirus, a DVD burner, and play now support.)
+Once among the world’s most popular BitTorrent clients (under the name Azureus,) many now regard Vuze as a perfect example of bloatware – a situation made worse by the inclusion of ads that can only be removed by paying for “Vuze Plus” (which costs a whopping €28.90 EUR per year, but does add antivirus, a DVD burner, and play now support.)

 Aside from being quite resource-heavy and featuring ads, Vuze looks and feels somewhat old and clumsy compared to much of its competition.
 It also wants to install crapware during installation, which is easily avoided if you are paying attention, but can be a pain for those who just click their way through.

-On the other hand, all that “bloat” does mean a stack-load of features – basically everything including the kitchen sink, including a variety of statistics and visualisations, file conversion for different devices (with drag and drop functionality), content discovery through automated subscriptions, an integrated media player, remote management, and much more (in fact there are so many options available that most users are unlikely to explore them all).
+On the other hand, all that “bloat” does mean a stack-load of features – basically everything including the kitchen sink, including a variety of statistics and visualizations, file conversion for different devices (with drag and drop functionality), content discovery through automated subscriptions, an integrated media player, remote management, and much more (in fact there are so many options available that most users are unlikely to explore them all).